Passphrase Competition: We have a winner – again!

 Reference: https://en.wikipedia.org/wiki/Ono_no_Takamura

-While this would be the winner with only 1 symbol and 12 interpretations of it, I decided not to put my entire trust into the wikipedia story…
+While this would be the winner with only 1 symbol and 12 interpretations of it, not put the entire trust into the Wikipedia story…

 @runningdogx